 The syntax to install spefici version of the Python package is like below.

 - PACKAGE is the official package name which is provided by Pip.

 - VERSION is the previous or older version of the specified PACKAGE that will be installed.
 The VERSION consists of major and minor version numbers wherein 1.18 the 1 is the major version number and 18 is the minor version number.

 If the version number provides multiple minor version numbers all of them can be specified.
 For example, the following pip command installs the abc version 1.20.3

 Install Specific Version of A Python Package Which Is Allready Install

 If a package is already installed with a version that is different from the version we want to install this may create problems.
 The simplest solution is uninstalling or removing the previously installed version of the Python package.
 The

 -Iv option can be used to remove or delete all previously installed versions of the specified Python package.
 In the following example, we install numpy package version 1.18 by uninstalling and removing existing numpy packages with different versions.

 Install Specific Version of Python Package from requirements.txt

 The requirements.txt is used to store multiple packages which will be installed with a single command.
-This is generally used to provide the requirements for specific project.
-The package names are specified line by line in the requirements.txt and you can also specify specific version of the Python package.
+This is generally used to provide the requirements for a specific project.
+The package names are specified line by line in the requirements.txt and you can also specify a specific version of the Python package.
 The requirements.txt file content will be like below.

 numpy==1.18 django==1.7 WebTip==1.0